hazzelnut/snowboarder/README.md

 ## Moments I captured during development

-Me in the beginning, trying combine two separate sprites into one while applying a rigid body.
+Me in the beginning, trying to combine two separate sprites into one while applying a rigid body.

 https://user-images.githubusercontent.com/6500879/209716810-988fa960-0cb7-482a-b3b7-531fc155a6ea.mov